bbrala/drupal-issue-explorer/README.md

 3. Run `ddev neo4j-import` to ge the latest data
 4. Run `ddev launch` to open the project in your browser

 This will launch the project with a prepopulated Neo4j database and launch the webserver.
-The data is updated once a week, if you want to update the data.
+The data is updates once in a while white automation is set up.

 1. Pull all the changes `git pull`
 2. Start your project `ddev neo4j-import`